Frequently Asked Questions

 - Misconduct in government contracts

 - SEC violations

 If you think your case falls in one or more of these categories, don’t wait.
 Call us now for a consultation.

 What reward can I receive?

 Depending upon the type of case you file, rewards can range from 10% to 30% or more of the amount collected by the government.
-Hoyer Law Group’s attorneys have obtained hundreds of millions of dollars for our clients.
+The attorneys of Hoyer Law Group, PLLC, have obtained hundreds of millions of dollars for our clients.

 My company is committing fraud; what do I do?

 We strongly recommend you call a lawyer immediately.
 Take detailed notes of what you observe, and talk with a lawyer about lawfully gathering evidence.
 Consider reporting the fraud through your employer’s channels as well.

 We will consult with you regarding your potential whistleblower rewards case.
 After we complete our evaluation, we will set up a time to talk with you about the next steps with your case.